mywayisone/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups script displays all the groups the current user is part of

 3-new_owner script change file owner to betty

+4-empty script creats a new empty file